Wolfhaize/Midnight/README.md

 ## How to Use

 1. Pin the extension.
-2. Switch between theme options: Gray, Blue, Green, Pink, Purple, Red, or Black.
+2. Switch between theme options: Gold, Blue, Green, Pink, Purple, Red, or Black.
 3. Refresh your Wattpad pages to apply changes.

 ## Support